Calibrated Geometry in Hyperkahler Cones, 3-Sasakian Manifolds, and Twistor Spaces: Calibrated Geometry in -Sasakian Manifolds

 \begin{prop} Let $L^3 \subset M^{4n+3}$ be a $3$-dimensional submanifold.
 The following are equivalent: \begin{enumerate}[(i)] \item $\Cone(L) \subset C$ is $\Phi_1$-Cayley. \item $L \subset M$ is $\phi_1$-associative. \end{enumerate} \end{prop} \begin{proof} This follows from Remark~\ref{rmk:SpInvariance} and Proposition~\ref{prop:rich-calibs}. \end{proof}

 Finally, we remark on the relationships between the above submanifolds.
-For context, suppose for a moment that $(Y^7, (g, \alpha, \mathsf{J}, \Psi))$ is a Sasaki-Einstein $7$-manifold.
+Let us recall that a manifold is called Sasaki-Einstein if its cone is Calabi-Yau and that a $7$-manifold is called nearly-parallel $\G_2$ if its cone is a $\mathrm{Spin}(7)$-manifold.
+Suppose now that $(Y^7, (g, \alpha, \mathsf{J}, \Psi))$ is a Sasaki-Einstein $7$-manifold.
 It is well-known that $Y$ inherits a nearly-parallel $\G_2$-structure by the following formula:

 The real $3$-form $\phi \in \Omega^3(M)$ is called the \emph{associative $3$-form}, and a $3$-dimensional submanifold $\Sigma^3 \subset M$ satisfying $\phi|_\Sigma = \vol_\Sigma$ is called \emph{associative}.
 The following fact is well-known, although we prove a more general result in Proposition~\ref{prop:AssocCases}.